 Our Story at Drivewayspikes

-In 2006, after a flood caused the Merrimack River to surge and destroy large sections of a major road where we live, our town was forced to detour the road past our formally quiet street.
+In 2006, after a flood caused the Merrimack River to surge and destroy large sections of a major road where we live, our town was forced to detour the road past our formerly quiet street.
 The traffic quickly became annoying and more importantly, dangerous.
 Cars were constantly missing the detour and using our driveway and our neighbors’ driveways as a place to turn around.
 Our driveway was damaged and repaired three times due to increased use, and with small children in the neighborhood, safety concerns grew.

 That was when Gayle had an idea – rubber “fingers” to look like spikes!
 The rubber “spikes” were fashioned and established on a platform made from wood and aluminum.
 After propping them up in our driveway and sharing a model with a neighbor, we all began to realize how effective this invention had become – no more undesirable cars, safety concerns, or unwanted hassle.
 With this, Drivewayspikes was born.